tionx3na/wallet-z/README.md

-# Wallet-Z: Crypto Wallet
+# Wallet-Z: A Crypto Wallet

 Since the advent of cryptocurrencies, it has become a must to have wallets to store the digital currencies. **Wallet-Z** is one such wallet to store your cryptocurrencies on a mobile platform.
+This wallet is one of my projects on flutter mobile app development.
+My aim is to create a multi cryptocurrency wallet that can securely hold all your digital currencies in your mobile phones.
+The primary focus is on the security and the user experience of the application.

 ## Getting Started